 Decorated with some personal vintage decor and of course flowers and a candle.

-Since my father originally made it, I added a photo of he and I skiing when I was only about 4 years old.
+Since my father originally made it, I added a photo of him and me skiing when I was only about 4 years old.

 BE SURE TO SAVE THIS “VINTAGE CARD CATALOG REPURPOSED” POST TO YOUR FAVORITE PINTEREST BOARD!